 The UT libraries have many books and e-books that will assist you on the path to your career.
-Try search terms like resume, interview, or "job hunting" (with quotation marks, to search for the phrase as a whole).
+Try search terms like resume, interview, or cover letter.

 Search for books and e-books